 In 2012, several improvements to the EPC procedure made the methodology of assessment more rigorous and reliable.
-This means that what passed for an E then might not do so now.
+This means that what passed for an E in 2010 might not do so now.
 Therefore we advise all landlords to check that their EPCs are recent, and to request a new survey where needed.

 Property owners should also consider the financial implications of continuing to hold stock that is below market expectations for energy standards.

 Our advice is to take the time now to research available funding and make necessary improvements before this becomes a serious issue.

 Why landlords should act now to reduce exposure to the new Minimum Energy Efficiency Standards